 Perhaps you have a vague notion of what open banking is or does, but you’re looking for a clear open banking definition: you’re in the right place.
-The concept of open banking means enabling third-party software providers and banks to build new, customer-centric financial applications and services.
+The term open banking refers to enabling third-party software providers and banks to build new, customer-centric financial applications and services with APIs as the enabling technology.
 But there’s much more to it than that.
 At its heart, open banking is about giving customers control of their financial data.

 Customers allow other third-party organizations to access their data (with their permission) and stimulate innovation in the fintech industry.
-They exist outside of your banking relationship, although they may be engaged in your online transactions, and there are two types:
+They exist outside of your banking relationship, although they may be engaged in your online transactions, and there are two types of third-party providers:

 - PISP – Payment Initiation Service Provider

 - AISP – Account Information Service Provider

 You may use a PISP to make online payments without having to enter your credit or debit card information.

 An AISP is an internet service provider who has permission to examine specified information from your account.
 This can include balances and transactions for a set time period.